Benjamin Franklin Bridge: "Zipper" barrier

 The seven vehicular lanes are divided by a concrete "zipper" barrier, which can be mechanically moved to configure the lanes for traffic volume or construction.
 Red and green signals mounted on overhead gantries indicate which lanes are open or closed to traffic in each direction.
 The lights indicate closures for construction, accidents or breakdown as well as traffic separation.
-Generally, during the morning rush hour, there are four lanes open westbound and three eastbound, with the situation reversed during the evening rush hour.
+Generally, there are four lanes open westbound and three eastbound during the morning rush hour, with the situation reversed during the evening rush hour.
 Before the zipper barrier was installed in 2000-2001, one lane of the bridge was kept closed at peak times to reduce the risk of head-on collisions as there was no physical barrier separating east and westbound traffic.

 Tolls

 Effective July 2011, one-way tolls to cross the bridge are charged in the westbound (towards Pennsylvania) direction.
 The charges include: